Philadelphia Stars (2022)

-The Philadelphia Stars are a professional American football team based in Philadelphia, Pennsylvania.
-The Stars compete in the United States Football League (USFL) as a member club of the league's North division.
-The team plays its home games at Ford Field in Detroit, Michigan.

-Since their formation, the Stars have appeared in the playoffs once, won the division championship game once, and appeared in one USFL Championship Game.
+The Philadelphia Stars were a professional American football team based in Philadelphia, Pennsylvania.
+The Stars competed in the United States Football League (USFL) as a member club of the league's North division.
+The team played its home games at Protective Stadium and Legion Field, both in Alabama, in 2022, and Ford Field in Detroit, Michigan, in 2023.
+Ultimately, the team would never play a game in Philadelphia.
+The Stars appeared in the playoffs once, won the division championship game once, and appeared in one USFL Championship Game.

+On December 19, 2023, the USFL informed its players union that the Stars would not be among four USFL teams to be contracted as part of the league's upcoming merger with the XFL.

 History

 The Philadelphia Stars were one of eight teams that were officially announced as a USFL franchise on The Herd with Colin Cowherd on November 22, 2021.
-On January 6, 2022, It was announced on The Herd with Colin Cowherd that former CFL Head coach Bart Andrus was named the Head coach and General manager of the Stars.
-Andrus later announced most of his staff on January 28, 2022 on the Dan Sileo Show.
+On January 6, 2022, It was announced on The Herd with Colin Cowherd that former CFL Head coach Bart Andrus was named the head coach and general manager of the Stars.
+Andrus later announced most of his staff on January 28, 2022, on the Dan Sileo Show.

-During the 2022 USFL Draft, the Stars selected quarterback Bryan Scott with the 3rd overall pick, and selected highly touted cornberback, Channing Stribling.
+During the 2022 USFL draft, the Stars selected quarterback Bryan Scott with the 3rd overall pick, and selected highly touted cornberback, Channing Stribling.

 After training camp, Scott was officially named the Stars' starting quarterback for the 2022 season by head coach Andrus.
 After starting the season 2–3, the Stars went 4–1 in their last five games, clinching a playoff berth in week 8 after a victory over the Michigan Panthers.
 They went on to beat the New Jersey Generals 19–14 in the North Division Championship game, earning them their first USFL Championship Game appearance.
 However, despite erasing a halftime 11-point deficit, they ultimately lost on a late touchdown to the Birmingham Stallions, 33–30.

+On December 19, 2023, the USFL informed its players union that the Stars would not be among the four USFL teams to be contracted as part of the league's upcoming merger with the XFL.